raspberrypilearning/cd-dice-roller/en/step_2.md

 You can save your work by using one of the options in the **Share** menu.
 You will get a link that you can either save somewhere, for example in a document, or send to someone by email.
 **Note:** Each time you make a change, you will get a new link.

 If you want to create an account on Trinket, follow the steps below.
 This will allow you to access your work easily from any computer, and to **remix** projects somebody else has shared with you.
-Remixing means you will save a copy of a project so that you can make your own changes to it.
+Remixing means that you will save a copy of a project so that you can make your own changes to it.

 - Go to [the Trinket website](http://dojo.soy/trinket) and click **Sign Up For Your Free Account**.
 You will need an email address to sign up.